Diabetic Eye Care

 Sometimes, the fluid from abnormal blood vessels leaks into the center of the macula (the center of the retina) and causes swelling and blurred vision.
 This condition is called macular edema.
 The risk of developing macular edema increases as diabetic retinopathy progresses.

-Contact Oregon Eye Specialists to learn more about diabetic eye problems, or call us at 503-935-5880.
+Our doctors are experienced in treating patients with diabetes.
+Contact Oregon Eye Specialists today to learn more about diabetic eye problems.